huaweicloud/terraform-provider-huaweicloud/docs/resources/nat_gateway.md

 The following arguments are supported:

-* `region` - (Optional, String, ForceNew) The region in which to create the Nat gateway resource.
+* `region` - (Optional, String, ForceNew) Specifies the region in which to create the Nat gateway resource.
 If omitted, the provider-level region will be used.
-Changing this creates a new Nat gateway resource.

-* `name` - (Required, String) The name of the nat gateway.

-* `description` - (Optional, String) The description of the nat gateway.

-* `spec` - (Required, String) The specification of the nat gateway, valid values are "1", "2", "3", "4".

-* `tenant_id` - (Optional, String, ForceNew) The target tenant ID in which to allocate the nat gateway.
 Changing this creates a new nat gateway.

+* `name` - (Required, String) Specifies the nat gateway name.
+The name can contain only digits, letters, underscores (_), and hyphens(-).

-* `router_id` - (Required, String, ForceNew) ID of the router this nat gateway belongs to.
+* `internal_network_id` - (Required, String, ForceNew) Specifies the network ID of the downstream interface (the next hop of the DVR) of the NAT gateway.
     Changing this creates a new nat gateway.

-* `internal_network_id` - (Required, String, ForceNew) ID of the network this nat gateway connects to.
+* `router_id` - (Required, String, ForceNew) Specifies the ID of the router this nat gateway belongs to.
 Changing this creates a new nat gateway.

+* `spec` - (Required, String) Specifies the nat gateway type.
+    The value can be:
+    * `1`: small type, which supports up to 10,000 SNAT connections.
+    * `2`: medium type, which supports up to 50,000 SNAT connections.
+    * `3`: large type, which supports up to 200,000 SNAT connections.
+    * `4`: extra-large type, which supports up to 1,000,000 SNAT connections.

+* `description` - (Optional, String) Specifies the description of the nat gateway.
+The value contains 0 to 255 characters, and angle brackets (<) and (>) are not allowed.

-* `enterprise_project_id` - (Optional, String, ForceNew) The enterprise project id of the nat gateway.
+* `tenant_id` - (Optional, String, ForceNew) Specifies the target tenant ID in which to allocate the nat gateway.
 Changing this creates a new nat gateway.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the
+    enterprise project id of the nat gateway.
+The value can contains maximum of 36 characters which it is string "0" or in UUID format with hyphens (-).
+    Changing this creates a new nat gateway.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported:

-* `id` - Specifies a resource ID in UUID format.
+* `id` - The resource ID in UUID format.

 * `status` - The status of the nat gateway.